prokoudine/ardour-tutorial/content/exporting-sessions/exporting-a-session/index.en.md

 sample rate.

 **Add another format**
-: if you'd like to export in more than one format at the same time, click on this tab.
+: If you'd like to export in more than one format at the same time, click on this tab.

 **Location**